Edgeberry/Edgeberry-Device-Hub/alignment.md

 - `MQTT_TLS_CERT` path to client cert file
 - `MQTT_TLS_KEY` path to client key file
 - `MQTT_TLS_REJECT_UNAUTHORIZED` boolean, default `true`

+#### Diagnostics: MQTT Sanity Test (mTLS)

+Purpose: Device-side connectivity and ACL verification against Mosquitto using mTLS.

+Components:
+- **Script**: `scripts/device_mqtt_test.sh`
+  - Executed by the backend, validates connect, basic provisioning/twin topics, and telemetry publish/subscribe flows.
+  - Uses the standardized MQTT envs above.
+- **Backend API**: implemented in `core-service/src/index.ts`
+  - `POST /api/diagnostics/mqtt-test`
+    - Body (all optional): `{ deviceId, mqttUrl, ca, cert, key, rejectUnauthorized, timeoutSec }`
+    - Returns: `{ ok, exitCode, startedAt, durationMs, stdout, stderr }`
+  - `GET /diagnostics`
+    - Minimal HTML page to run the same test manually from a browser.
+- **UI**: `ui/src/components/ServiceStatusWidget.tsx`
+  - Admin-only "Sanity Check" button next to "Refresh".
+  - Opens a modal, runs the test, and displays pass/fail with full STDOUT/STDERR.
+  - The button is visible to all, but disabled when the user is not admin.

+Script path resolution (server-side):
+- `core-service` resolves the test script from the first existing path:
+  1) `DIAG_SCRIPT_PATH` (env override)
+  2) `../scripts/device_mqtt_test.sh`
+  3) `../../scripts/device_mqtt_test.sh`
+  4) `/opt/Edgeberry/devicehub/scripts/device_mqtt_test.sh`
+- If the script is missing, the API responds `500` with the attempted paths.

+Installer & artifact notes (remote installs):
+- Combined artifact (via `scripts/build-all.sh`) now includes the full `config/` and `scripts/` directories.
+- Installer (`scripts/install.sh`) whitelists `scripts/` in `ALLOWED_NAMES` and installs it to `/opt/Edgeberry/devicehub/scripts/`.
+- Installer sets `chmod +x /opt/Edgeberry/devicehub/scripts/*.sh` so diagnostics execute.
+- Mosquitto config and materials are placed for AppArmor compatibility:
+  - Broker snippet: `/etc/mosquitto/conf.d/edgeberry.conf` with mTLS listener `8883`, `require_certificate true`, `use_subject_as_username true`.
+  - Server certs: `/etc/mosquitto/certs/{server.crt,server.key}`.
+  - ACL: `/etc/mosquitto/acl.d/edgeberry.acl`.
+  - TLS trust model: broker uses OpenSSL `capath` for dynamic CA trust at `/etc/mosquitto/certs/edgeberry-ca.d`.
+    - Any CA PEM dropped into this directory is trusted after an automatic rehash and broker reload.
+    - Systemd watcher: `edgeberry-ca-rehash.path` → triggers `edgeberry-ca-rehash.service` to run `c_rehash`/`openssl rehash` and `systemctl reload mosquitto` when contents change.
+    - Helper scripts:
+      - `scripts/update-broker-ca.sh` — installs an additional CA PEM into `edgeberry-ca.d`, rehashes, and reloads the broker.
+      - `scripts/rotate-root-ca.sh` — replaces all prior trust with a new Root CA (and optionally rotates broker server cert/key), restarts services.
+- Data persistence (provisioning DB):
+  - Persistent data directory: `/var/lib/edgeberry/devicehub/` (created with 0750 perms).
+  - Default provisioning DB path: `/var/lib/edgeberry/devicehub/provisioning.db` (configurable via `PROVISIONING_DB`).
+  - The installer NEVER seeds whitelist entries.
+It will not create the DB file; the service initializes schema on first run if absent.
+  - Re-install/update behavior: existing `provisioning.db` is preserved.
+If a legacy DB is found under the install tree, the installer migrates it to the persistent path once.

+Operational tips:
+- For remote production nodes, run the sanity check from the UI Services widget.
+If it fails:
+  - Verify script presence/permissions on the host: `/opt/Edgeberry/devicehub/scripts/device_mqtt_test.sh` is executable.
+  - Optionally set `DIAG_SCRIPT_PATH` in the `devicehub-core.service` environment to point directly at the script.
+  - Confirm Mosquitto is running and reading `/etc/mosquitto/conf.d/edgeberry.conf` with the expected TLS files and ACL.

 ### Adding New Features
 - **API endpoint:**